encelo/WetPaper/README.md

 - Add a quit confirmation menu page when the user tries to quit

 - Use the toml11 library to load and save settings in the TOML format

+- Add a pool to recycle bubble objects instead of recreating them from scratch